Pylons/pyramid/docs/glossary.rst

       A view deriver is a composable component of the view pipeline which is used to create a :term:`view callable`.
 A view deriver is a callable implementing the :class:`pyramid.interfaces.IViewDeriver` interface.
-      Examples of builtin derivers including view mapper, the permission checker, and applying a renderer to a dictionary returned from the view.
+      Examples of built-in derivers including view mapper, the permission checker, and applying a renderer to a dictionary returned from the view.